Every fan of The Walking Dead will recall how they felt after the events of last season’s premiere and yes it is still too soon…

 With Rick Grimes and the other communities preparing to battle The Saviors, it makes the impending ‘All Out War’ unmissable television.
 Twists and turns lie ahead no doubt and the anticipation is almost palpable.

-We caught up with the great Lennie James once again to talk about the new season and Morgan’s relationship with Carol.
+We caught up with the great Lennie James once

 The new season is “All Out War” with many great action scenes so how did working on this season differ to previous ones if at all?